webmaster442/BookGen/Commands.md

 Arguments:

 -d, --dir:
     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

 -v, --verbose:
     Optional argument, turns on detailed logging.
 Usefull for locating issues

-# NewPage

-Creates a new markdown page.

-`BookGen NewPage -n <file> [-v] [-d [directory]]` `BookGen NewPage --name <file> [--verbose] [-dir [directory]]`

-Arguments:

--n, --name:
-    File name.
-Specifies new file name

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

-# NewBook

-Creates a new book structure in the given folder

-`BookGen NewBook [-v] [-d [directory]]`
-`BookGen NewBook [--verbose] [-dir [directory]]`

-Arguments:

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

 # Math2Svg